JereKuusela/valheim-world_edit_commands/publish/README.md

 - v1.13
 	- Adds faction overrides to Spawner Tweaks command.
+	- Fixes the `radius` parameter not working for tweak commands.
+	- Fixes hidden area effects being targeted.

 - v1.12
 	- Adds a parameter to the `object info` which prints the given data value.